sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 31-12-2016

+- http://www.journaldugeek.com/2016/12/30/twitter-aimerait-autoriser-ledition-de-tweets-mais-cest-vraiment-complique/ Twitter listening to its users
+- http://www.lesnumeriques.com/appli-logiciel/microsoft-windows-10-p21948/windows-10-mode-dedie-jeu-a-compter-debut-2017-n58773.html "Gamer mode" in Windows10?
+- https://hackernoon.com/im-sticking-with-react-for-now-47b792be555d Preact and other "adapters" have still some issues.
+React has a tremendous inertia recruiting top developers.
+Hard to beat.
+- https://github.com/google/eslint-config-google I knew Airbnb style, here is the Google style.
+- https://github.com/jxnblk/cxs Really like the different format of generic css classnames
+- http://danielearwicker.github.io/MobX_Like_React_but_for_Data.html Funny to see it's talking about KnockoutJS, an old framework (I used it!) with observable-ish.
+MobX is just barely the same idea.
+- http://www.thymeleaf.org/doc/articles/fromhtmltohtmlviahtml.html A recap of HTML history.
+XHTML5 exists!
+- https://github.com/tidwall/tile38 A specialized geolocation datastore.
+Following REdisSerializationProtocol.

 # 29-12-2016

 - http://www.xautoworld.com/tesla/autopilot-radar-tech-predicted-accident/ Impressive usage of predictive technology by Tesla